edorland1/STAR2023/docs/logbook.md

 1/16/24
 Today I worked on cleaning my dataset and getting it to a point where I can merge them.
 I am still running into an issue interpolating the data, but I have been working on getting the google search terms into datasets that I can use.
 I have gotten about 5 out of 15 terms coded in.
 From here I just need to get the interpolating to work, add in the last 10 terms and then merge all the data.

+1/17/24
+I worked with a STAR Lab coordinater to look at my code today.
+I am still having an issue getting the data to interpolate, but he pointed out that the main issue I am having is because of my computer not running the same program, likley a lower level of python.
+I am working to find another way to execute my code to see if that changes anything, but we are still struggling to get the data to interpolate.
+He is working on it on his own time since I cannot use this computer to help right not, and if he is able to format the data correctly he is going to reach out again.
+Regardless, I have a meeting with my mentor on friday so I should hopefully get a chance to work through some of this with her.